Systems & Reporting Alignment

 - Reporting definitions varied between teams

-- Ownership of data and systems was unclear
+- Ownership of metrics and systems was unclear

 - Decision-makers spent more time reconciling numbers than acting on them